FlowFuse/website/src/handbook/peopleops/organization.md

 **Addressing Underperformance**

-Managers should first address areas of poor performance or behavioral concerns verbally in one-on-one with team members.
-These conversations should be documented by managers and shared to the CEO and the People Ops Manager.
-This allows everyone to keep a record of their discussions and be clear about where improvements need to be made and by when.
+To promote a positive work environment, we encourage managers to address areas of improvement or specific concerns with team members during their weekly one-on-one meetings.
+These discussions should be documented for transparency and to clarify necessary improvements and timelines.

-When documenting instances of underperformance, reporting managers should meticulously record specific details, including the date, time, location, a description of the incident, impact, and any witnesses.
-It is crucial for the reporting manager to promptly inform the People Ops manager of these documented cases for further evaluation and support.

-Ensure that the employee comprehends your expectations and identifies areas necessitating improvement.
-Provide comprehensive guidance on the tasks involved and the performance standards expected from them.
-Maintain documentation outlining the set objectives and instances where the employee falls short to prevent any potential misunderstandings.
-In essence, specifying precise job requirements aids the employee in maintaining a clear focus on their objectives.
+Managers should also ensure employees understand expectations, provide guidance on tasks and performance standards.
+This clarity helps employees stay focused on their goals and contributes to a positive working atmosphere.

 **Developing an Action Plan**

-After engaging in a discussion with the employee regarding the factors contributing to their underperformance, both parties can collaborate to formulate an action plan aimed at resolving the issues.
-This collaborative effort involves making suggestions to address the problem and motivating the employee to establish goals and generate their own recommendations.

-Depending on the root causes of underperformance, consider exploring opportunities for job redesign or providing retraining and reskilling.
-If the issues are of a personal nature, proposing the option of taking time off to address them may be appropriate.

-The action plan should encompass several key elements:
+The action plan will include several key elements:

-*Assignment of Responsibilities:* Clearly outline the actions and responsibilities of both the employee and the employer.
+*Assignment of Responsibilities:* We make it clear who is responsible for what, both on the part of the employee and the employer.

-*Performance Improvement Timeline:* Establish a timeframe for achieving the desired performance improvements, including potential consequences for addressing serious issues.
+*Performance Improvement Timeline:* We set a timeline for achieving the desired performance improvements, emphasizing the importance of addressing serious issues positively and outlining potential consequences.

-*Support and Resources:* Specify the support and resources that will be made available, which could include training, mentoring, adjustments to job duties, or approved time off to address personal matters.
+*Support and Resources:* We outline the available support and resources, which may include training, mentoring, adjustments to job duties, or approved time off to address personal matters.
+Our aim is to create a supportive and constructive work environment.

 **Regular Check-ins and Follow-ups**

-Ensure consistent check-ins and follow-up sessions as part of the resolution process.
-It's likely that addressing underperformance will require multiple conversations, and it's important to allow the employee a reasonable timeframe for improvement.
-Schedule regular meetings, whether on a daily or weekly basis, to assess the employee's progress with the action plan and to encourage ongoing development.
-These meetings should offer the employee opportunities to share insights on how their work ethic is evolving and to discuss any persisting challenges.

-These check-ins serve the dual purpose of holding the employee accountable for their progress and providing you with a platform to reinforce performance objectives and provide necessary training and support.
-Additionally, they convey your genuine commitment to helping the employee enhance their performance.

-Once the employee's performance attains an acceptable level, acknowledge their achievements and engage in a discussion about how they can sustain this standard of work.
+Throughout this process, our managers will  carry out regular check-ins to support improvement, schedule regular meetings to assess progress and provide support.
+These meetings are an opportunity to discuss how work is evolving and address any challenges.
+They show our commitment to helping you succeed.

 **Recognize Progress**

-When an employee is improving, it's essential to show appreciation.
-Tell them you've noticed their progress and praise their efforts.
-Be specific about what they've done well and how it's making a positive difference.
-This recognition helps boost their confidence and encourages them to keep getting better.
-It also shows that you value their strengths and believe in their ability to succeed.

-It's important to offer clear and helpful feedback to an employee working on improving their performance.
-This feedback helps them recognize their progress and identify areas where they can still grow.
-Also, consider sharing feedback from colleagues who work with the employee, as their insights can shed light on how the employee's performance affects others.

-**rRetain thorough documentation**

-When handling an underperforming employee, just as with any employee issue, it's crucial to maintain thorough documentation.
-This record of the situation is a valuable resource, especially if the problem persists, and the employee questions the process.
-Start by keeping initial records when the issue first arises, and then diligently take detailed notes during subsequent meetings and conversations.
-Additionally, update the formal action plan as necessary.
-Following each discussion, send the employee an email summarizing what was discussed and any planned action steps.
-Ensure you also save any email responses or proposals from the employee.
-Keep a written record of the employee's progress as well.
+Once your performance reaches the desired level, we'll celebrate your achievements and discuss how to maintain this standard.
+Your manager will provide specific feedback about what you've done well and how it's making a positive difference.

 **If the performance doesn't improve**

-When one employee consistently doesn't put in effort, it can harm team spirit and the overall work environment.
-Allowing underperformance to persist without consequences can lead to frustration and demotivation among hardworking team members.

-If the employee's performance doesn't improve despite giving them a fair chance with the action plan, it's time to consider other options.
-The three most common solutions are reassignment and termination.
+In case you find yourself in a situation where your performance is struggling, consider these options:

-*Reassignment:* This involves finding a different role within the organization that better aligns with the employee's skills and abilities.
-It's a chance for them to find a role where they can excel and contribute positively.
+Reassignment: Explore roles within FlowFuse that align better with your skills and interests.
+This transition can empower you to excel and make a positive impact.

-*Performance Improvement Plan (PIP):* This is a structured approach to help the employee improve their performance.
-It includes specific goals and timelines, as well as regular check-ins to monitor progress.

-*Termination*: When you’ve exhausted all other options, you may have to come to the last resort of letting the employee go.
-While not the preferred outcome, it might be the most practical solution for everyone concerned.
-The process of termination is typically unpleasant and can involve complexities, so it's crucial to follow all HR procedures.

-Occasionally, there could be underlying factors contributing to their performance struggles.
-Flexibility in assessment may be extended considering the circumstances.
-In such instances, the People Ops Manager can provide assistance by initiating bi-weekly meetings with the concerned manager.
-This arrangement allows for open discussions about any concerns regarding an individual's performance, or managers can proactively reach out to the People Ops Manager if necessary.
+Performance Improvement Plan (PIP): Your manager will implement a structured plan aimed at supporting your performance improvement journey towards a positive step.
+It includes regular check-ins and specific goals.

+Open Communication: If you encounter any performance-related issues, including concerns about your manager's support, feel free to reach out to the People Ops Manager.
+We encourage constructive candor, as listed in our values.

+FlowFuse understands that team members who may not consistently meet performance expectations may thrive in a different professional environment.
+We fully support open and respectful discussions and decisions in this regard.
+It's important to highlight that close collaboration with the People Ops manager is crucial during this process.